 Our biggest mistake was using fresh herbs instead of powdered herbs.
 They quickly clogged up the injector.

-We also quickly learned the importance of getting the injector all the way inside the bird before injecting.
-We didn't cover all of the holes and juice sprayed everywhere!
+We also quickly learned the importance of getting the injector inside the bird before injecting.
+We didn't cover all of the holes, and juice sprayed everywhere!

 Top tip